emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 ## First login ##

-If you log in to Energy Log Server for the first time, you must specify the Index to be searched.
+If you log in to Energy Logserver for the first time, you must specify the Index to be searched.
 We have the option of entering the name of your index, indicate a specific index from a given day, or using the asterix (\*) to indicate all of them matching a specific index pattern.
-Therefore, to start working with Energy Log Server application, we log in to it (by default the user: logserver/password:logserver).
+Therefore, to start working with Energy Logserver application, we log in to it (by default the user: logserver/password:logserver).